CodecademyCommunity/CodecademyCommunity.github.io/README.md

 ## Welcome to the Codecademy Discord Community! :wave:

-This is the repository for our community website, which serves as a supplemental resource for the official [Codecademy Discord][discord] server.
+This is the repository for our [community website][website], which serves as a supplemental resource for the official [Codecademy Discord][discord] server.
 Just like the Discord server itself, this site is built and maintained by volunteer moderators and community members.

 ## All Contributions are Welcome! :handshake: